GoranTopic/proxy-rotator-js/README.md

 remove(proxy) // Removes one or more proxies from the pool.
 ```

+## Properties

+    pool: Represents the pool of proxies as a queue.

+    graveyard: Stores proxies that are currently dead or inactive.

 ## Getting Started

 To use the ProxyRotator class in your JavaScript project, follow these steps: